vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### knownFor

 A short list of IMDb title IDs for the titles in which this person is most well known for being involved, and the category of job that they had on that title (e.g. “actor” or “director”).
 This is always a subset of filmography but the selection and order is determined by IMDb.
 For more details see IMDb’s help site.
-For further details on their involvement see the filmography entry, or the creditsByCat- egory entry on the title in question.
+For further details on their involvement see the filmography entry, or the creditsByCategory entry on the title in question.

 #### Example